bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h4 id="life">Life</h4>

 <p>Then there are personal events.
 Unfortunately, these can strike at any moment, and it is tough to prepare for them.
 Deaths, relationships, general fears and anxieties.
 When things are going well, it can feel as though you are gliding through the bright summer skies, when they degrade, well, that is another story.
-Life, in addition to work pressures, can create some tricky situations, I've had my fair share, but there are ways for us to mitigate some of the more dire consequences of those situations, I will discuss these below.
+Life, in addition to work pressures, can create some tricky situations, I've had my fair share, but there are ways for us to mitigate some of the more dire consequences of those situations, I will discuss these below. #LifeIsLikeABoxOfChocolates

 <!-- <h3 id="learning-difficulties">Learning Difficulties</h3>